 Oral history interview with recreational fisherman Bill Thiess.
 Thiess regularly fishes around the restricted Oculina Bank area and continues to troll over it as trollingis not a prohibited activity there.
 He is in total support of the area's closure and is particularly concerned with environmental resources.
 Thiess thinks that closing areas to fishing is a good management tool, more effective than quotas and size limits, since the closed areas give fish a place to breed and grow undisturbed, from which they can go to open areas.
 He also points out that fishermen are not the only pressure on fish: wastewater and runoff are also major concerns.
 In this interview, Thiess also discusses his fishing history, the types of fish he catches, and the methods he uses.

-Fisheries, Fishers, Interviews, Fishery closures, Florida, Fishery management, Fishing
+Fisheries, Fishers, Interviews, Fishery closures, Fishery management, Fishing

-Thiess, William (Interviewee), "William Thiess oral history interview" (2010).
+Thiess, William, "William Thiess Oral History Interview" (2010).
 Oculina Bank Oral History Project.
 4.